WuOmicsLab/NUWA/README.md

 ## Description

-An R package implementing NUWA pipeline for abundance inferenece of missing cell markers in mass spectrometry-based proteomic profiles, to enable accurate deconvolution of relative immune cell fractions.
+An R package implementing NUWA pipeline for abundance inference of missing cell markers in mass spectrometry-based proteomic profiles, to enable accurate deconvolution of relative immune cell fractions.
 It consists of three major modules: (1) `NUWAms`, to infer abundances of missing cell markers based on co-expression networks of individual markers.
 For users' convenience, the package includes built-in cancer co-expression networks for markers of <b>NUWAp26</b> (a proteomic signature matrix we developed for 26 immune cell types), and a set of previously published markers (signature genes), including BCIC, LM22, LM6, MCPcounter and xCell.
 (2) `NUWAeDeconv`, a benchmarked ensemble method of three deconvolution algorithm-signature combinations to estimate the relative fractions of six immune cell types.
 (3) A number of portal functions for deconvolution analysis with individual published deconvolution algorithm, following `NUWAms` analysis of proteomic profiles.

 ## Installation